MAK227/Ollama-Tavily-Chat/README.md

 ## Usage

 Add your Tavily API key in a `.env` file as shown in `.env.sample`

+> [!TIP]
+> Tavily at times can be quite slow as well using the `TavilySearchResults` API.
+Can use the `TavilyAnswer` API as well for slightly faster results in my experience.
+Can change the max search results field in `TavilyAnswer()` as well to do more searches or less searches.

 To run the application, use the following command: